-If you are married when you retire, the normal form of payment is a 50% Husbandand-Wife Pension.
+If you are married when you retire, the normal form of payment is a 50% Joint-and-Survivor Spousal Pension.
 However, with your spouse's written consent, you may choose an optional form of payment.
-You do not need spousal consent to choose the 75% or 100% Husband-and-Wife Pension.
+You do not need spousal consent to choose the 75% or 100% Joint-and-Survivor Spousal Pension.

-To elect any form of payment, you must apply in writing no earlier than 180 days before your pension begins with your spouse's consent, witnessed by a notary public.
 After your payments begin, your form of payment cannot be changed unless you provide a written request within 12 months of the final date of a divorce or dissolution of marriage, or legal separation.
 Consent from your former spouse is required.

-You may waive the 50%, 75%, or 100% Husband-and-Wife Pension, if:
+You may waive the 50%, 75%, or 100% Joint-and-Survivor Spousal Pension, if: